 - Provide personal protective equipment.

 - Training for employees.
 The people at risk get the right information at the right time to stay safe.
-Refresher training.
+Some training courses may also require refresher training.

 You will also need to consider what else is required to make sure your control measures are maintained, inspected and replaced when they are damaged or expired.
 In some cases, you will need to arrange for monitoring to be carried out to ensure your control measures are working well.